Kidswatter/Kidsybot/Commands-list.md

 ### `!shuffle`

-This will shuffle the music queue
+This will shuffle the music queue.